iyersneha/Coding-Ninjas-Analysis-Projects/README.md

-# Working-with-files-in-Python
+# Coding Ninjas Projects

-This repository includes scripts to analyze small datasets using various Python libraries.
+This repository contains all the data analysis projects completed as part of the Coding Ninjas Data Science course.